bluenote-1577/c2invariant_cw_code/README.md

 ## Requirements

 * [Giac : C++ library for symbolic computation](https://www-fourier.ujf-grenoble.fr/~parisse/giac.html) - The code was tested with version 1.4.9-59.
 The linear algebra library was used to compute symbolic determinants for Dodgson polynomials.
+The instructions for installing the library are [here](https://www-fourier.ujf-grenoble.fr/~parisse/giac_compile.html).
 * C++ compiler - We compile with -std=c++0x. gcc version 4.4.7 was used.
 * OpenMP - The OpenMP library that was packaged with gcc version 4.4.7 was used.
 * Maple - Maple 18 was used but presumably any version should work.